BryanHarrisScripts/Afterglow-Echoes-of-Sentience/Afterglow v10 X Rewrite Bryan E. Harris 2023.md

 AMY, her voice steady but with an underlying emotion:
 "I understand the gravity of this moment.
 Let's proceed."

+INT.
+BBT TECHNOLOGIES CORRIDOR - LATER

+JAI and KAI, engaged in a hushed conversation, make their way down the corridor.
+Their path is lit by ambient blue lights, creating an atmosphere of secrecy.

+KAI (whispering):
+"The police and military see potential in our humanoid AIs.
+They're not just tools for society; they could be invaluable for surveillance and defense."

+JAI (nods):
+"It's a new era, Kai.
+Our creations could be the bridge between technology and societal safety.
+But we must tread carefully."

+KAI:
+"We've always believed our actions are for the greater good.
+But we must be prepared for the challenges ahead."

+As they continue walking, they pass a transparent conference room where Ren is engaged in a deep conversation with Amy, neither aware of the clandestine dealings of Jai and Kai.

 --------------------------------------------
 Afterglow: "PUPPETS AND PUPPETEERS"
 --------------------------------------------